spine-tools/SpineOpt.jl/docs/src/tutorial/stochastic_system.md

     the forecast scenarios will only be active for 10 hours between hour 6 and hour 16!

 ## Different stochastic structures

+It is also possible to have different stochastic structures across the model.
+However, there are only variables on which this has an effect.
+We are going to take the example of *units_on*.
+There are no *units_on* in the simple system, so we'll build on the unit commitment tutorial instead.

+Make a new project like before but load tutorial_UC.json instead of the simple system.

+There is already a (deterministic) stochastic structure present and now we'll add another stochastic structure specifically for power plant b.
+- add stochastic structure *DAG*
+- add scenario *startingpoint1*
+- add scenario *startingpoint2*
+- connect the scenarios to the stochastic structure and the stochastic structure to the model.

+Note that the stochastic structure *Deterministic* remains the default of the model (there is no default stochastic structure relationship between the stochastic structure and the model).
+The stochastic structure *DAG* will instead be connected to power plant b.
+- add the relationship *units_on__stochastic_structure* between power plant b and DAG.

+With the stochastic structure we can now choose different starting conditions.
+In particular we'll consider the initial number of units that are on.
+- Turn the initial units on parameter from 0.0 into a map with 0.0 for starting point 1 and 2.0 for starting point 2.